Argel-Tal/DataScience-Notes/Lecture Summaries.md

 ### Aggregate Models:
 #### Bagging
+Bootstrap aggregation, averaging a set of observations to reduce the variation in the model.
+- regression: take the average
+- Classification: apply the majority label (plurality)

+We take B bootstrapped versions of the dataset from our training dataset, and build a decision tree on each.
+This produces B trees.
+While this boosts preformance, we loose the advantage of trees being easy to interpret

 #### Boosting
+Growing many small trees that act in sequence, with each tree reducing the residual error passed to it from the previous tree.
+Each of these trees have a highly limited max depth.

+A learning rate `λ` is applied, enforcing how much of the previous tree is remembered when it's passed to the next tree (typically inversely proportional to the number of trees `B`)

+Additionally, differnet trees can be given weights to different misclassification error types, such that different trees are penalised for failing to correctly classify different classes differently.

 #### Random Forest
+Bootstrapping both the instances __AND__ the variables available to each of the trees within the forest B, essentially an upgraded version of __bagging__.

+These trees only consider a subset of the variables at each split, reducing the options they have available (available predictors labelled `m`, from all predictors `p`).

 # Time Series
 ### Univariate data, "signal", what does this give us?